 Aromatherapy is a fascinating alternative medicine that involves the use of volatile plant materials, also known as essential oils, that can be aromatically inhaled by patients of a wide variety of health conditions.
 It is often used to improve mood, change cognitive states, and can also be utilized as a supplemental medicine.

-Aromatherapy has been around in some form for thousands of years, but it wasn’t until the 11th century when steam distillation first made it possible to properly remove the essential oils from plant materials.
+Aromatherapy has been around in some form for thousands of years, but it wasn’t well-known until the 11th century when steam distillation first made it possible to properly remove the essential oils from plant materials.
 Since then, cultures around the world have utilized aromatherapy for a wide range of functions.
 Perhaps the most common countries to find aromatherapy being practiced would be in India, France, England, and the United States, although it can be found in dozens of other countries as well.
 There is more to it than simply using essential oils; aromatherapy can be quite complex, involving carrier oils, absolutes, herbal distillates, vaporizer oils, and phytoncides.
 These scientific elements would need an article on themselves to describe, so if you are getting involved in aromatherapy treatment, simply ask the administrator of the treatment for literature on the various components and applications.

 Health Benefits of Aromatherapy

-Antidepressant Capacity: Second to stress relief, aromatherapy is very commonly used to eliminate feelings of depression, and due to the very complicated side effects of pharmaceutical antidepressants, this is a very important function of aromatherapy.
+Second, to stress relief, aromatherapy is very commonly used to eliminate feelings of depression, and due to the very complicated side effects of pharmaceutical antidepressants, this is a very important function of aromatherapy.
 While this is useful as a complementary treatment, psychological help or counseling should be sought out if depression continues or worsens.
 In terms of the best essential oils to use for reducing depression, most specialists suggest peppermint, chamomile, lavender, and jasmine.

 We can all use more energy to get through the hectic daily tasks of modern life.
 However, stimulants like coffee, cigarettes, energy pills, or even illegal substances can have very damaging effects on the body.
 While diet and exercise can also help, many people turn to aromatherapy to put a bit more pep in their step.
 Many essential oils are known to increase circulation, raise energy levels, and generally stimulate the body and mind, without the dangerous side effects of other stimulating substances.
 The best essential oils for giving yourself an energy boost include black pepper, cardamom, cinnamon, clove, angelica, jasmine, tea tree, rosemary, and sage.

 As stimulants, many essential oils can help increase the rate of healing throughout the body.
 This can be due to increased oxygen and blood flow to wounds as well as more internal healing processes like those following surgeries or illness.
 The anti-microbial properties of certain essential oils also keep the body protected during these delicate healing stages of the body.
 Some of the most popular essential oils for speeding up the healing process of the body include lavender, calendula, rosehip, Everlasting, and buckthorn essential oils.
-A number of those same oils do more than heal wounds; they can also reduce the severity and discomfort from skin conditions like psoriasis and eczema.
+A number of those same oils do more than heal wounds; they can also reduce the severity and discomfort of skin conditions like psoriasis and eczema.

 Everyone gets headaches from time to time, and the bad ones can stop us dead in our tracks.
-Rather than relying on pharmaceuticals or dishing out a lot of money for an expensive massage, aromatherapy can be a wonderful solution that can not only eliminate your current headache, but possibly reduce the stress, anxiety, or medical origin of your headaches to prevent them in the future.
+Rather than relying on pharmaceuticals or dishing out a lot of money for an expensive massage, aromatherapy can be a wonderful solution that can not only cure your current headache, but possibly reduce the stress, anxiety, or medical origin of your headaches to prevent them in the future.
 Some of the best essential oils that have been connected to reducing headaches and migraines are peppermint, eucalyptus, sandalwood, and rosemary essential oils.
 You can also mix these oils in a carrier oil and spread that oil onto your skin, scalp, neck, and temples.
 Some of the best carrier oils for headaches include almond, avocado, coconut, apricot kernel, and sesame oils.

 It is far better to prevent than treat, as most medical professionals say, and aromatherapy can give you a serious boost to your immune system if used properly.
-The anti-microbial effects, as well as the anti-fungal and antibacterial effects can protect you from any number of illnesses and infections that could damage your system.
+The anti-microbial effects, as well as the anti-fungal and antibacterial effects, can protect you from any number of illnesses and infections that could damage your system.
 This area of aromatherapy is very popular and widely studied.
 Some of the most effective essential oils that boost your immune system include oregano, frankincense, lemon, peppermint, cinnamon, and eucalyptus essential oils.

 Although this isn’t the most widely researched area of aromatherapy, digestive issues can certainly be treated by aromatherapy.
-It can ease constipation, indigestion, bloating, and can speed up the metabolism so food is digested quicker.
+It can ease constipation, indigestion, bloating, and can speed up the metabolism so that the food is digested quicker.
 Citrus essential oils are normally the best for treating digestive conditions, including lemon and orange, but there have also been some studies that have cited ginger, dill, fennel, chamomile, clary sage, and lavender as being effective as well.